mattcmoore/G-Tube/README.md

 # G-Tube
 G-Tube is a YouTube clone that allows users to browse and watch videos without the need for a user login.
-It is built using Psql, Express.js, Node.js, React, fontawesome, pg, react-router-dom, luxon, flickity, tippyjs, and react-carousel.
+It is built using postgreSQL, Express.js, Node.js, React, fontawesome, pg, react-router-dom, luxon, flickity, tippyjs, and react-carousel.
 ## Installation
 To install G-Tube on your local machine, you will need to have Node.js and Psql installed.
 Then, follow these steps:
 1. Clone this repository to your local machine.